Health & Humn Srvs Interdiscip

 Units: 1-3, Repeatable up to 6 units

 Prerequisites: Admission to the CHHS Honors Program.
-Introduction to collaborative leadership values, knowledge and skills in Health and Human Services interdisciplinary settings as well assessing current issues in the field of Health and Human Services.
+Introduction to interprofessional values, knowledge and skills in Health and Human Services settings as well assessing current issues in the field of Health and Human Services.
 Classroom content will be reinforced through service-learning, which is an integral component of the course.

 Course Typically Offered: Fall